alexgarzao/sales-data-analyzer/README.md

 A lot of things in my mind :-)

-* If the thread pool queue increase a lot, it's interesting to take a look at this (hint 5): https://www.nurkiewicz.com/2014/11/executorservice-10-tips-and-tricks.html
+* If the thread pool queue increases a lot, it's interesting to take a look at this (hint 5): https://www.nurkiewicz.com/2014/11/executorservice-10-tips-and-tricks.html
 * Check if CPF and CNPJ are valids
-* Check if the salesman, in a sell, are present as a record 002
+* Check if the salesmans, in a sell, are present as a record 002
-* /metrics to responde to some system (like prometheus, for example)
+* /metrics to response to some system (like prometheus, for example)
 * Capture CTRL+C
 * Lint tools, code coverage, ...
 * Docker
 * Pass arguments throw command line
 * Functional tests with huges files
+* ...